CGAL 4.6 - Point Set Processing

 mst_orient_normals() orients the normals of a set of points with unoriented normals using the method described by Hoppe et al. in Surface reconstruction from unorganized points .
 More specifically, this method constructs a Riemannian graph over the input points (the graph of the

 k nearest neighbor points) and propagates a seed normal orientation within a minimum spanning tree computed over this graph.
-The result is an oriented normal vector for each input unoriented normal, except for the normals which could not be successfully oriented.
+The result is an oriented normal vector for each input unoriented normal, except for the normals which cannot be successfully oriented.

 The following example reads a point set from a file, estimates the normals through PCA over the 6 nearest neighbors and orients the normals: